 There are certain sports which are difficult to watch in person.
 Examples include the Tour de France, round-the-world sailing races, paragliding races, and more.
-Google Earth is an ideal solution for these difficult to follow sports.
+Google Earth is an ideal solution for these difficult to follow sports which is important for many people who like to do bets online, although they can also use sites as capsa susun online to make some gamble on the web as wel.
 I watched portions of Lance Armstrong’s last race using Google Earth earlier this summer.
 I had never realized the real extent and amazing geographic conditions of the Tour de France until someone mapped the courses in Google Earth.

 To make this even more interesting, during the Tour de France this summer, enterprising Google Earth users created network links allowing you to follow the position of the bikers in real-time.
 Amazing!
 I can hardly wait for 2006.